darinz/DL/01_Math/16_numerical_methods.md

 ### CUDA and GPU Computing
 - CUDA is a parallel computing platform for NVIDIA GPUs.
 - Deep learning frameworks (PyTorch, TensorFlow) use CUDA for GPU acceleration.
+- **Deep learning connection:** Training on GPU is often 10-100x faster than CPU for large models.

+> **Tip:**
+> - Always check if your tensors are on the correct device (CPU vs. GPU) to avoid slowdowns or errors.

 ### Python Implementation: GPU Acceleration (with PyTorch)